apache/sling-old-svn-mirror/contrib/extensions/context-aware-config/README.md

 Configurations are stored under /config

-    /config/
+    /config
-          global/
+        /global
-                 sling:configs/
+            /sling:configs
-                          socialmedia/
+                /socialmedia
-                                      youtube
+                    /youtube
                       @enabled = false  <-  "enabled" is a property of the youtube resource, denoted by the @ prefix
-                                             @url = https://youtube.com <-  "url" is a property of the youtube resource, denoted by the @ prefix tenants/
+                      @url = https://youtube.com <-  "url" is a property of the youtube resource, denoted by the @ prefix /tenants
-                  piedpiper/
+            /piedpiper
-                            sling:configs/
+                /sling:configs
-                                     socialmedia/
+                    /socialmedia
-                                                 facebook
+                        /facebook
                           @enabled = true  <-  "enabled" is a property of the facebook resource, denoted by the @ prefix
                           @url = https://facebook.com <-  "url" is a property of the facebook resource, denoted by the @ prefix